rdw88/CUDA-Neural-Network/README.md

 4. Batched output
 5. Supports assignment of activation functions for each layer
     * ReLU (with max-threshold hyperparameter)
+    * Leaky ReLU
     * Sigmoid
     * Softmax (only supported on the output layer)
+6. Track the error of the network during training to validate convergence
-4. Save networks to disk
+7. Save networks to disk
-5. Load networks from disk
+8. Load networks from disk
-6. Python interface
+9. Python interface

 #### Requirements

 * Nvidia CUDA Toolkit (NVCC)
 * Nvidia cuBLAS library
+* Python 3.6+ (for python interface)

 #### Building

-##### DLL Export for Python
+##### DLL Export for Python Interface

 ```
 ./build.bat app